 You’ve Got the Money

 For all the money you’ve earned, why don’t you get something to show for it that will last?
-If you can easily afford a down payment, taxes, furniture and unexpected repairs, it’s well worth it.
+If you can easily afford a down payment, taxes, furniture, and unexpected repairs, it’s well worth it.
 Money Crashers points out the multiple tax benefits are reaped as a homeowner, too, making your financial portfolio that much fatter.

 Reasons Why You Should Rent Your Home

 If you know for a fact that you’re going to call the moving company sooner rather than later, it’s best to rent your home.
-Or if long distance moving brought you here, you may want to test out the neighborhood first before buying a home.
+Or if long-distance moving brought you here, you may want to test out the neighborhood first before buying a home.

-Credit is a big factor in applying and getting a mortgage, so improve your credit first before making things permanent.
+Credit is a big factor in applying for and getting a mortgage, so improve your credit first before making things permanent.

 Not Enough Money

 There are lots of expenses associated with buying and maintaining a home, so if you really don’t think you can swing the costs, try renting one.